vasilecristian/FastRTTI/README.md

 class D *
 class CD *
 class E *
 Is object of A type?
-1
+Yes
 Is object of E type?
-1
+Yes

-The inheritance chain (only in debug) for A* obj2 = new AB_CD_E() object is: class A * class B *
+The inheritance chain list (available only in debug) for A* obj2 = new AB_CD_E() object is: class A * class B *